-This course will use a biopsychosocial to examine the history and use of psychopharmacology in the treatment of mental disorders.
-Content will provide an overview of neurobiology in an effort to highlight the mechanisms of action of psychotropic medications.
-Commonly prescribed psychotropic medications in the field of mental health and clinical practice and the role of working with medical professionals in the interdisciplinary treatment of mental health issues will be covered.
-The course will also offer information related to medication side effects, guidelines for client referral for medication evaluation, and recommendations for communicating with physicians, psychiatrists, and other medical professionals.
-Registration is limited by program of study.
+This course will use a biopsychosocial model to explore the history and use of psychopharmacology in the treatment of mental health conditions.
+An overview of neurobiology and neurotransmission is provided to highlight the mechanisms of action of psychotropic medications.
+Commonly prescribed medications in the field of mental health and clinical practice will be discussed, as well as the role of working alongside medical professionals in the interdisciplinary treatment of mental health concerns.
+This course will also offer information related to medication side effects, medication interactions, guidelines for client referral and medical evaluation, and recommendations for communicating with physicians, psychiatrists, and other medical professionals.